ehsong/ehsong.github.io/_pages/research.md

 *Personnel Management in a Single Party Authoritarian State: Findings from North Korea, 1994-2014* (with Jacob Reidhead)

 Despite accumulation of a large corpus of literature on the role of legislatures and parties, it is unclear whether these institutions function as a co-optation mechanism, especially when legislatures do not function as an arena of deliberation.
 We draw attention to personnel management, which involves management of promotions, demotions and movement of positions of cadres within the party-state.
 We argue that personnel management is a more concrete measure of access to rents by elites.
 Personnel management is an institution that dictators use to credibly commit to power sharing but at the same time constrain elites from involving in collective action.
-We test the implications of the theory using a unique data set we constructed which contains information on 2631 career trajectory events of 320 cadres in North Korea.
+We test the implications of the theory using a unique data set we constructed which contains information on 2,631 career trajectory events of 320 cadres in North Korea.

+*The Origins of NGO Policy in Authoritarian States: Evidence from China and Post-Communist States*

+One of the most puzzling phenomenon is the growth of the NGO sector across authoritarian states in the recent decades.
+Why would authoritarian states craft institutional space for civil society?
+I argue that fiscal incentives have pushed authoritarian states to mimic NGO policies in western democracies.
+The idea of outsourcing and the governance rhetoric of new public management that had roots in western democracies have been received yet adapted not to challenge authoritarian rule.
+The outcome is a *selective incorporation* of civic space that centers on delivering welfare, yet continued repression against movements that challenge the state.
+I draw evidence from comparative case studies of Kazakhstan, Belarus, Russia, and China.
+The findings not only suggest a counterintuitive phenomenon of growth of NGO sector in authoritarian states, but also a need for new conceptualization of NGOs that is not confined to the normative aspect of civil society.